 Pages 124-127: Illustrator provides several ways to edit artboards, including the Artboard tool, the Artboards panel, and using the artboards options in the Control panel.
 It is important to remember which artboard is selected when making edits.
-This is indicated by the number in the corner and the dark outline around the perimeter of the artboard in the Document window.
-Also, Illustrator lets you print each artboard separately or as a multi-page PDF.
+This is indicated by the number in the corner and the dark outline around the perimeter of the artboard in the Document window, as well as the highlighting of the artboard name in the Artboards panel.